replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 This will change as new versions are released, allowing you to stay up to date more easily.

 Additionally, for each add-ons it is possible to specify the version in the form `1.19.x`.
-These versions will always resolve to the most recent patch version for the specified minor version of kubernetes.
+These versions will always resolve to the most recent patch version for the specified major and minor version of the add-on.

 ## Using the kURL Installer CRD